A seat that holds them all, Historic Reproduction

 Beautiful historic reproduction print from the Library of Congress collections.

-Created 1913 May 29 publication date No copyright information found with item.
+Library of Congress record: Created 1913 May 29 publication date No copyright information found with item.
 See also SWANN - no. 1167 (B size).
 Signed, lower right: Vic Lambdin.
 Title from The Syracuse herald (PM edition).
 Bequest and gift; Caroline and Erwin Swann; 1974; (DLC/PP-1974:232.431) The debate over direct primaries dominated William Sulzer's term as Governor of New York.
 Before direct primaries were instituted, candidates were nominated through congressional and legislative caucuses, thus excluding registered party voters from participating in the nominating process.
 Sulzer's support for the direct primary infuriated Tammany officials who opposed the measure.
-Lambdin shows Sulzer with Hearst and Roosevelt, prominent figures whom Sulzer recruited to show public support for his direct primary bill.
-Published in: The Syracuse Herald (PM edition), May 29,1913.
-Drawings American 1910-1920.Editorial cartoons American 1910-1920.Periodical illustrations American 1910-1920.
+Lambdin shows Sulzer with Hearst and Roosevelt, prominent figures whom Sulzer recruited to show public support for.

 Related Products